How to Hold a Low Whistle: Piper's Grip Explained

 If you're struggling to find the right grip for your low whistle, look no further.
 This article will break down the widely-used Piper's Grip technique.

-To hold a low whistle using Piper's Grip, use the middle pads of your index and middle fingers to cover the top holes and the fingertip of your ring finger for the bottom hole.
-Position your thumb behind the whistle for support and rotate your hand to find a comfortable angle.
-Adjust as needed for a relaxed grip.
+To hold a low whistle with Piper's Grip, use the flat middle parts of your first two fingers for the top holes.
+Use the tip of your ring finger for the bottom hole.
+Put your thumb on the back for support.
+Turn your hand until it feels good.

 Overview